anyproto/docs/README.md

 With Anytype, you can build digital spaces around your interests.
 These spaces can be personal - for diaries, ideas and drafts, or shared - with your family, small communities, teams, neighbors and people with similar interests.

-Unlike cloud applications, Anytype puts the control of encryption keys firmly your hands, so you own your data and your social graph.
+Unlike cloud applications, Anytype puts the control of encryption keys firmly in your hands, so you own your data and your social graph.
 Spaces you create are local first - they can be created offline and can sync peer-to-peer in local networks.&#x20;

 Anytype is supported by [AnySync](https://tech.anytype.io/any-sync/overview) - an open-source protocol that supports high-performant collaboration over encrypted data and creators’ controlled keys.
 You can find our codebase [here](https://github.com/anyproto).